Feel free to give us a call or email us with any questions about our tours, tastings or events. We’re always happy to talk about beer and travel!

 - Immersive Art and Light Show – Carrières de Lumières

 - Private Mini-Coach Transportation & English-Speaking Local Guides

 (click on the above itinerary tab for detailed day by day activities)

 Our VIP accommodations start with 2 nights in a 4-star hotel in the center of Avignon.
 We’ll spend the last 7 nights in a chateau in a vineyard near the famous wine region of Chateauneuf-du -Pape!
 All rooms in both the hotel and chateau are air conditioned, with private en-suite bathrooms.
 All rooms have showers and most rooms in the chateau also have large soaking tubs.
-(Please note: Guests will be able to choose their room in the chateau based on the order in which they book, but all rooms are absolutely lovely).
 The outside patio at the chateau is a fabulous place to enjoy cocktails, facing the lavender field and vineyards.
 There is also a private pool to cool off in or relax by and boules available to play petanque.

 We’ll dive right into the fabulous food experiences one expects in Provence with a gourmet welcome dinner cooked by our favorite local private chef.
 More delicious dinners will follow during our stay, as well as a cooking class (those who would rather relax than cook can still participate in the meal).
 Daily breakfasts and some fabulous lunches are also included, with one of the lunches being a serious indulgence of local specialties from appetizer to cheese plate at one of our favorite restaurants!